 Make sure to check out their website for special events before your visit.

-On the south side of the Yarra River in Melbourne is Southbank.
+Located on the south side of the Yarra River in Melbourne is Southbank.